Mathews2115/AutoDashBackEnd/readme64.md

 xset -dpms

 # This is for the ---waveshare--- monitor - since rotation is ignored with the accelerated driver
-xrandr --output HDMI-1 --rotate right
+xrandr --output HDMI-1 --rotate left

 # Allow quitting the X server with CTRL-ATL-Backspace
 setxkbmap -option terminate:ctrl_alt_bksp